Projects

 Current/Ongoing Projects

-(1) A network-based blueprint for cellular condensation
+(1) A network-based blueprint for cellular organization

 Network_Graph_IMG_PNG.png

-Liquid-like subcellular compartments (‘condensates’) form by biological phase transitions.
+Membraneless, subcellular compartments (‘condensates’) form by biological phase transitions.
 Condensates have been implicated in RNA processing and signaling, but function for most remains unclear.
 We use quantitative cellular reconstitution approaches, which rely on custom methods, to uncover the rules that dictate their unique compositions and functions.
 Our published research used two closely related RNA-rich cytoplasmic condensates—stress granules and processing bodies—as prototypes to inform a blueprint for intracellular patterning in the absence of membranes.
-We found that network connectivity between essential oligomeric ‘nodes’ (interaction valence>2) determines the molecular components of condensates and whether they adhere, mix, or disassociate.
+We found that network connectivity between essential oligomeric ‘nodes’ (determines the molecular components of condensates and whether they adhere, mix, or disassociate.
 Remarkably, proteins that lack network connectivity ‘cap’ such nodes and break the required connectivity for stress-dependent condensation.
 We predict that such ‘valence capping’ is a general principle that controls directional substrate processing, signaling pathway rewiring, and gradient-based patterning in development (see Project 3).
 Importantly, peptides and small molecule caps represent a new network-based approach for drug design.
 Current and future work focuses on the function of molecular networks in development (e.g., myocyte differentiation) and how such networks are rewired by protein nodes and caps in diseases of aging (neurodegeneration, myopathies, cancers).

-(2) Vertebrate-specifc condensates and RNA homeostasis
+(2) Vertebrate-specific compartments in RNA homeostasis

-Most condensates have unclear function.
+Most membraneless compartments have unclear function.
 Acutely prominent amongst these are ‘speckles’, which cover 15% of the human cell nucleus and are present in all vertebrates but absent in simple eukaryotes (yeast, worms).
 Organisms with speckles have complex mRNA processing programs, which may inform function.
 An extreme example is that of skeletal muscle cells , which rewire mRNA processing during differentiation to stitch (‘splice’) the huge mRNAs encoding their structural proteins.
 To determine speckle function, methods that turn speckles on (‘assembly’) and off (‘disassembly’) are needed.

 (3) Network deconstruction for cap discovery in health and disease